 What a disappointing sequel.
 Wario Land II takes what was good about the first Wario Land — challenging platforming and fun power ups — and does away with it in favor of poor level design and power ups you typically don’t want.
 Wario Land was a favorite game of my youth, but I feel sorry for the kid who picked this up at the store in 1998.
 That same year, the kid could have been playing The Legend of Zelda: Ocarina of Time.

 Wario Land II has it’s moments.
-There are rare occasions when the platforming actually is fun, and collecting coins is still enjoyable like in the first game.
+There are rare occasions when the platforming is fun, and collecting coins is still enjoyable like in the first game.
 But in so many ways, Wario Land II falls flat on it’s face as a poorly designed kids game going out of it’s way to be too easy.
-I thought it might be fun to review the whole game series but now I’m second guessing that.
-I understand Wario Land 4 is something of a cult classic, so it could be worth sticking around for that.
+The series gets better from here.
+I understand Wario Land 4 is something of a cult classic, so it’s worth sticking around for that.
 Wario Land II though, is a game that can be skipped.